KEINOS/Hello-Cobra/README.md

 ## Note

-- This sample app supports Homebrew installation.
+- This example app supports Homebrew installation.
 To know how it works see: [.goreleaser.yml](./.goreleaser.yml)
     ```bash
     brew install KEINOS/Hello-Cobra/hello-cobra
     ```